Basic syntax¶

 it wants to be a fully defined deterministic independent of implementation.
 To

-calls, Pyrope treats puts
+handle logging/messaging in comb calls, Pyrope treats puts as a special

 instruction.
 Pyrope runtime delays the puts output until the end of the cycle.